 The year 2011 marked two special anniversaries in the history of the Faculty of Law of the University of Johannesburg.
 Firstly, it was the 40th anniversary of the formation in 1971 of the Faculty within what was then the Rand Afrikaans University.
 The second anniversary was that of the Law Clinic of the University.
 It opened its doors to the public in February 1991, staffed by 18 students.
 During May 2011 the former Deputy Chief Justice of the Republic of South Africa, Justice Dikgang Moseneke

 , formally opened the Faculty’s new Law Clinic on the Soweto Campus.
-In 2015 UJ celebrated 10 years of excellence, and the Law Faculty is going from strength to strengthr considering a number of higlights that already took place during 2018.
+In 2020 UJ celebrates 15 years of excellence, and the Law Faculty is going from strength to strength.

 The Faculty manages its “own” law journal, the Journal for South African Law (TSAR).
 TSAR has been published since 1976 under the auspices of the Faculty.
 It is one of only a handful of South African law journals to be included in an internationally acknowledged list of accredited journals, the scholarly content of the journal was recognised internationally.
 This stature was further enhanced recently by the inclusion of the journal in SCOPUS.
 This is the largest abstract and citation database of research literature and quality web sources.
 It covers nearly 18 000 titles from more than 5 000 publishers, including 16 500 peer-reviewed journals in the scientific, technical, medical and social sciences fields.
 The law journal is one of the most comprehensive periodicals in South Africa.